alccrts/SQL_Projects/Review of UK Arts Funding.md

 ### Creating a Dashboard.

 After exploring the data using SQL, I decided a dashboard would be a great way to present the data.
 The final dashboard features various slicers which allows users to explore the data based on region, year and artistic discipline.
-[You can view a preview of the dashboard here.](https://github.com/alccrts/Data_Visualizations/assets/138128361/4a1099a3-13d3-48b8-8e56-b8fb62359923)
+[You can view a preview of the dashboard here.](https://github.com/alccrts/Data_Visualizations/assets/138128361/4a1099a3-13d3-48b8-8e56-b8fb62359923)  I used the dashboard and SQL queries to put together some key findings at the top of this page.